 Medical Aid in Dying in Montana

 Compassion & Choices Montana continues working to protect Baxter from lawmakers seeking to take away the rights it affords to the state’s residents.
-Most recently, the Senate Judiciary Committee heard SB360, a bill that seeks to undermine the Montana Supreme Court’s Baxter v.
+Most recently, the Senate Judiciary Committee heard SB360, a bill that sought to undermine the Montana Supreme Court’s Baxter v.
 Montana decision, which protects doctors who provide dying patients with medical aid in dying.
-We’re thrilled that the bill did not advance, but we continue to monitor threats to Montana’s law.
+We’re thrilled that the bill did not advance, and we continue to monitor threats to Montana’s law.

 Medical aid in dying became available in Montana more than seven years ago when the state Supreme Court ruled in 2009 that “[The] Rights of the Terminally Ill Act clearly provides that terminally ill patients are entitled to autonomous end-of-life decisions.”